Rarebuffalo/securelens-backend/README.md

 ## Future Roadmap

-- AI agent for auto-remediation
+- **Multi-LLM support** — swap out the AI provider via config.
+Planned support for OpenAI, Anthropic Claude, Mistral, and self-hosted models (Ollama), so you are not locked into any single API key or vendor
+- **CI/CD integration** — run SecureLens as part of your deployment pipeline (GitHub Actions, GitLab CI, etc.) to automatically scan every pull request or deployment for new vulnerabilities before they hit production
+- Persistent chat history (store code scan results in PostgreSQL)
-- PDF report generation
+- PDF report generation for code scan results
-- CI/CD pipeline integration
 - DNS security checks (SPF, DKIM, DMARC)
 - Technology fingerprinting
-- JavaScript library CVE detection
+- JavaScript library CVE detection via package.json analysis

 ---